open-s4c/tmplr/README.md

 The template expansion will generate one block for each iteration.
 In the first iteration, `key=val1`, in the second iteration, the mapping is `key=val2`.

+## Persistent mappings

+Outside template blocks you can define mappings that apply everywhere by using `$_map(KEY, VALUE)` (or `TMPL_map` if you change the prefix). tmplr applies iteration mappings first and then these persistent mappings, so they behave like global defaults or overrides for identifiers that appear across many blocks.

 ## Command line and mapping override

 `tmplr` takes a list of files as input and writes the expanded result to the standard output.
 It provides the following flags:

 - `-v` for verbose output and
 - `-D` to select a single value for an iteration mapping.
 For example,
   - `-D keyA=value1`.
 Other values will be ignored.